Skip to main content

 • Issue price,

-• the number of issued shares.
+• The number of issued shares.

 Below the calculations, you will also find the post-financing cap table.